WHO to scale up programmes to help people quit tobacco use

 Mr Akinbode Oluwafemi, the Executive Director, Corporate Accountability and Public Participation Africa (CAPPA), said the theme of the 2021 World No Tobacco Day was apt as it removed conditions that might affect FCTC implementation.

-He noted that “government should remove all conditions by implementing WHO -FCTC compliant laws and policies.
+He noted that the “government should remove all conditions by implementing WHO -FCTC compliant laws and policies.

 “Enforce graphic health warning on tobacco packs, enforce the ban of the sale of tobacco products to underage and raise taxes on tobacco products, among others,’’ Oluwafemi said.